690887186/Application-and-Research-Platform-of-Image-Threshold-Segmentation-Based-on-Intelligent-Algorithm/ReadMe.md

 ·There are a single photo and a series of photo in "Data", you can use them to test the program.
 (Of course, you can also choose your own pictures)

-·Collaboration with Yanbo Wang and publish a paper "A State Transition Algorithm Based on Jump Operator Applied to Image Threshold Segmentation"
+·Publish a paper "A State Transition Algorithm Based on Jump Operator Applied to Image Threshold Segmentation"